javierreyes10/EmployeeProject/AireSpring/README.md

 - Global.asax.cs It is used to define the dependency container, here we can change the data source if it is required.
 - App_Start\MappingProfile.cs Automapper configuration.a
 - Scripts\Custom.
 Here are the JS file made for this project
+- The Database used is in the mdf file.
+Also the script has been added to the solution.

+## Project Structure
+- In the home page, go the "Employee Section" next to "Home" for accesssing the employe page